emgk/cv-ai/README.md

 used Python and FastAPI for the backend, with LangChain to handle the RAG flow.
-OpenAI is used for generating embeddings and responses, while PostgreSQL with pgvector handles the vector search.
+OpenAI is used for generating embeddings(len=1538) and responses, while PostgreSQL with pgvector handles the vector search.

 ### Flow